ArtifexSoftware/MuPDF.NET/docs/api/textwriter.rst

       :returns: :attr:`TextRect` and :attr:`LastPoint`.
 Raises an exception for an unsupported font -- checked via :attr:`Font.IsWritable`.

-   .. method:: Appendv(Point pos, string text, string font=null, float fontSize=11, string language=null, int smallCaps=0)
+   .. method:: Appendv(Point pos, string text, Font font: null, float fontSize: 11, string language: null, int smallCaps: 0)

       Add some new text in vertical, top-to-bottom writing.

       :arg Point pos: start position of the text, the bottom left point of the first character.
-      :arg str text: a string.
+      :arg string text: a string.
 It will be written starting at position "pos".
       :arg font: a :ref:`Font`.
-If omitted, `new Font("helv")` will be used.
+If omitted, `new Font(fontName: ..., fontFile: ...)` will be used.
-      :arg float fontsize: the :data:`fontSize`, a positive float, default 11.
+      :arg float fontSize: the :data:`fontSize`, a positive float, default 11.
-      :arg str language: the language to use, e.g. "en" for English.
+      :arg string language: the language to use, e.g. "en" for English.
 Meaningful values should be compliant with the ISO 639 standards 1, 2, 3 or 5.
 Reserved for future use: currently has no effect as far as we know.
       :arg bool smallCaps: see :meth:`Append`.

       :returns: :attr:`TextRect` and :attr:`LastPoint`.
 Raises an exception for an unsupported font -- checked via :attr:`Font.IsWritable`.

-   .. method:: FillTextbox(Rect rect, string text, Point pos=null, MuPDFFont font=null, float fontsize=11, float lineHeight = 0, int align=0, bool right2left=false, bool warn=false, bool smallCaps=false)
+   .. method:: FillTextbox(Rect rect, string text, Point pos: null, Font font: null, float fontSize: 11, float lineHeight: 0, int align: 0, bool right2left: false, bool warn: false, bool smallCaps: false)

       Fill a given rectangle with text in horizontal writing mode.
 This is a convenience method to use as an alternative for :meth:`Append`.

       :arg Rect rect: the area to fill.
 No part of the text will appear outside of this.
       :arg string text: the text.
 Can be specified as a (UTF-8) string or a list / tuple of strings.
-A string will first be converted to a list using *splitlines()*.
+A string will first be converted to a list using *Split('\n')*.
 Every list item will begin on a new line (forced line breaks).
       :arg Point pos: start storing at this point.
 Default is a point near rectangle top-left.
-      :arg MuPDFFont font: the :ref:`Font`, default `new Font("helv")`.
+      :arg Font font: the :ref:`Font`, default `new Font(fontName: ..., fontFile: ...)`.
-      :arg float fontsize: the :data:`fontSize`.
+      :arg float fontSize: the :data:`fontSize`.
       :arg int align: text alignment.
 Use one of TEXT_ALIGN_LEFT, TEXT_ALIGN_CENTER, TEXT_ALIGN_RIGHT or TEXT_ALIGN_JUSTIFY.
       :arg bool right2left: whether the text should be written from right to left.
 Applicable for languages like Arabian or Hebrew.
 Default is *false*.
 If *true*, any Latin parts are automatically reverted.
 You must still set the alignment (if you want right alignment), it does not happen automatically -- the other alignment options remain available as well.
       :arg bool warn: on text overflow do nothing, warn, or raise an exception.
 Overflow text will never be written.